The Local Approach to Causal Inference under Network Interference: Local configurations

 Two rooted networks that are not $0$-isomorphic are assigned a strictly positive distance inversely related to the largest $r$ and smallest $\epsilon$ such that they have $\varepsilon$-isomorphic $r$-neighborhoods.
 Specifically, we define the following distance on the set of rooted networks:

 where $\zeta(x) = (1+x)^{-1}$.
 We demonstrate that $d(\cdot, \cdot)$ is a pseudo-metric in Appendix \ref{sec:G_props}.
 The outer minimization is not essential, but taking $d$ to be bounded simplifies later arguments.
+Further note that our specific choice of $\zeta(\cdot)$ is arbitrary, in that any function that is supported on $\mathbb{R}_+$ which is monotonically decreasing to zero would be applicable, but we fix our choice of $\zeta(\cdot)$ for concreteness.

+The notions of an $\varepsilon$-isomorphism and and the rooted network distance $d$ are illustrated in Figure 1.
+Panels (b) and (c) both depict a pair of rooted networks that are $0$-isomorphic and so have a distance of $0$.
+Panel (d) depicts a pair of rooted networks that are not $\varepsilon$-isomorphic for any $\varepsilon > 0$ because the two networks do not have the same number of vertices (and so there cannot exist a bijection between them), but these networks truncated up to a radius of $2$ are in fact $0$-isomorphic.
+Other illustrations can be found in Tables 8-10 in Appendix Section D.

-Let $\mathcal{G}$ denote the set of equivalence classes of all possible locally finite rooted networks under $d$.
-We demonstrate that $(\mathcal{G}, d)$ is a separable and complete metric space in Appendix \ref{sec:G_props}.
-Following \cite{aldous2004objective}, we call the topology on $\mathcal{G}$ induced by $d$ the local topology, and more broadly call modeling on $\mathcal{G}$ the local approach.
+We use $\mathcal{G}$ to denote the set of equivalence classes of all possible locally finite rooted networks under $d$.
+We demonstrate that $(\mathcal{G}, d)$ is a separable and complete metric space in Appendix \ref{sec:G_props}.\footnote{In principle our definition of a network and the corresponding definition of $d(\cdot, \cdot)$ could be modified to allow for edges which are continuously weighted.
+However, our proof of completeness would no longer be valid in this case.} Following \cite{aldous2004objective}, we call the topology on $\mathcal{G}$ induced by $d$ the local topology, and more broadly call modeling on $\mathcal{G}$ the local approach.

-To be sure, the $\varepsilon$-isomorphism used to define the network distance $d$ could be modified to fit the researcher's application.
+To be sure, the $\varepsilon$-isomorphism used to define the network distance $d$ can be modified to fit the researcher's specific setting.
 For instance, economic theory may suggest that two agents are qualitatively similar if their rooted networks are similar under edit distance (i.e. they can be made $\varepsilon$-isomorphic by adding or deleting a small number of agents or links).
 In this case the researcher may wish to relax the $\varepsilon$-isomorphism to allow for such discrepancies.
 The results developed in Section \ref{sec:policy} continue to hold mutatis mutandis with alternative distance metrics.
-We view our proposed metric as one relatively simple albeit conservative option.
+We use the specific metric (\ref{metric}) because it was the simplest version we could think of such that any two agents with a distance of $0$ are observationally equivalent.
+That is, there is no remaining information in the treatment assignments and network connections that can be used to distinguish them.